oldvalley49/CLIC/README.md

 **CLIC scores**, used as a feature's confidence score is computed using diverse single-cell multiome data from ENCODE.
 The script used for computing CLIC scores is available [here](https://github.com/oldvalley49/ENCODE_score)

 For more details, please refer to our paper describing the method.

-PREPRINT LINK PENDING
+(Preprint link pending)

 ### Download